Frequently Asked Questions

 For more information about the PIP process, please click here.

-How will National Grid keep me abreast of the latest information regarding the contamination and work on the Tidewater Site?
+How will The Narragansett Electric Company keep me abreast of the latest information regarding the contamination and work on the Tidewater Site?

 - Public meetings.